Baron & Budd, P.C.: Recent developments

 In September 2017, Baron & Budd was one of two firms hired to represent Brunswick County, North Carolina in the investigation of chemical contamination of drinking water drawn from the Cape Fear River, alleged to involve the manufacture of perfluorinated chemicals (PFCs) by Chemours, DuPont and Kuraray at a facility in Fayetteville, North Carolina.

 Baron & Budd has twice represented plaintiffs against Wells Fargo regarding practices by that company.
 In November 2016, Baron & Budd represented homeowners whose home appraisal fees had allegedly been marked up by the bank, and negotiated a $50 million settlement after winning certification of the claim as a class action.
 In July 2017, the firm filed a lawsuit alleging that the bank had charged auto loan customers for unnecessary insurance, causing some customers to have their cars repossessed.

 The firm is representing the cities of Louisville, Cincinnati, and Birmingham, among other counties and municipalities, in litigation against opioid distributors, in response to the crisis of opioid addiction.
 Their Environmental Litigation Group is representing public entities, including the cities of Spokane and Seattle, as well as the State of Washington, in litigation against Monsanto-related PCB contamination.

 In 2017 Baron & Budd investigated potential lawsuits that were related to allegations that pharmaceutical distributors "deliberately failed to monitor and report suspicious orders of opioids".
 This failed monitoring and reporting, the firm argued, potentially played a role in the opioid epidemic.
-The law firm had previously won a $177 million settlement against GlaxoSmithKline for the drug Avandia, arguing that the company misrepresented the drug by saying that it reduced adverse cardiac of events, when in actuality it did not.
+The law firm had previously won a $177 million settlement against GlaxoSmithKline for the drug Avandia, arguing that the company misrepresented the drug by saying that it reduced the number of adverse cardiac events, when in actuality it did not.